wnchan/tp/docs/DeveloperGuide.md

 **MSS**

-1. Student requests to list students
+1. Student requests to list students.
-2. StudentConnect shows a list of students
+2. StudentConnect shows a list of students.

     Use case ends.